Colorful illustration of AI vocabulary and language concepts

 KV Cache

 The KV cache (short for key-value cache) is a chunk of memory an LLM keeps as it generates a response.
-Each new word it produces requires looking back at everything that came before it — the cache stores that work so the model doesn't have to redo it for every word.
-It's also why long conversations slowly use more memory and get a little slower the longer they go.
+In a conversation each new word it produces requires looking back at everything that came before it.
+Normally this would require reprocessing prior tokens, but the KV cache stores intermediate results so it doesn’t have to.

 Tensor